hoffm/meaningbot/README.md

 meaningbot
 ==========

 A Twitter bot that synthesizes aphorisms about life's meaning.
+Follow me at [@meaningbot](https://twitter.com/meaningbot).